} -->

 .Cxxxv.
 Applade Ryalle.—Take Applys, & seþe hem tylle þey ben tendyr, & þan lat hem kele; þen draw hem þorw a straynour; & on flesshe day caste þer-to gode fatte broþe of freysshe beef, an whyte grece, & Sugre, & Safroun, & gode pouder; & in a Fysshe day, take Almaunde mylke, & oyle of Olyff, & draw þer-vppe with-al a gode pouder, & serue forth.
 An for nede, draw it vppe with Wyne, & a lytil hony put þer-to for to make it þan dowcet; & serue it forth.

 Cxxxv - Applade Ryalle.
-Take Applys, and sethe hem tylle they ben tendyr, and than lat hem kele; then draw hem thorw a straynour; and on flesshe day caste ther-to gode fatte brothe of freysshe beef, an whyte grece, and Sugre, and Safroun, and gode pouder; and in a Fysshe day, take Almaunde mylke, and oyle of Olyff, and draw ther-vppe with-al a gode pouder, and serue forth.
+Take Applys, and sethe hem tylle they ben tendyr, and than lat hem kele; then draw hem thorw a straynour; and on flesh day caste ther-to gode fatte brothe of freysshe beef, an whyte grece, and Sugre, and Safroun, and gode pouder; and in a Fysshe day, take Almaunde mylke, and oyle of Olyff, and draw ther-vppe with-al a gode pouder, and serue forth.
 An for nede, draw it vppe with Wyne, and a lytil hony put ther-to for to make it than dowcet; and serue it forth.

-135. Apple Royal - Take apples and seeth them until they be tender and then let them cool; then draw them through a strainer; and on flesh day cast thereto good fat broth of fresh beef and white grease, and sugar and saffron, and good powder; and on a fish day, take almond milk, and olive oil, and draw there up with a good powder and serve forth.
+135. Apple Royal – Take apples and seethe them until they be tender and then let them cool; then draw them through a strainer; and on flesh day cast thereto good fat broth of fresh beef and white grease, and sugar and saffron, and good powder; and on a fish day, take almond milk, and olive oil, and draw there up with a good powder and serve forth.
 And for need, draw it up with wine, and a little honey put there to for to make it than sweet and serve it forth.

-1 cup broth, wine or almond milk
+• 4 cups broth, wine, or almond milk

-Today I cut the apples into large chunks and placed them into the pot--I did not core or peel them.
-I covered with water and allowed to boil until the apples were tender and the water was almost gone.
-I then put the apples into the food processor (yay for modern technology) and pureed them.
-After which I strained them into a bowl.
-I used my last seven orchard picked apples today to make this.
-If you are going to skip this step, you will want to use approximately 3/4 of a cup of apple sauce to 1 cup of broth, wine or almond milk.
-I added the powder douce to the apples while they were hot and mixed it in, rather than cooking it in the broth base.
-I ommitted the saffron.
+Today I cut the apples into large chunks and placed them into the pot—I did not core or peel them.
+I covered them with water and allowed them to boil until tender and the water was almost gone.
+I then put the apples into the food processor (yay for modern technology) and puréed them, then strained them into a bowl.
+I used my last seven orchard-picked apples today.
+If you're skipping this step, use approximately 1 1/2 cups of unsweetened applesauce per 2 cups of broth, wine, or almond milk.

 Similar Recipes

-.Cxxxiiij.
-Apple Moyle - Apple Soft
+Apple Moyle - A Sweet Medieval Apple Porridge

 Apples belong to the Rosaceae family along with pears, quince, loquat, medlars and yes, roses.
 It is believed that there has been over 10,000 different apple cultivars that have been developed, many of which are now lost.
 There are at least 100 different varieties of apples that are grown commercially, but of those, only ten make up 90% of the production in the United States.
 I find this distressingly sad.